Ben Worman

-He became the youngest ever player to play for Cambridge United after making his first-team debut in November 2017.
+He became the youngest player to play for Cambridge United after making his first-team debut in November 2017.

-Playing career
+Career

 Worman came through the youth-team at Cambridge United and made his first-team debut in an EFL Trophy match on 7 November 2017, coming on as an 83rd-minute substitute for Uche Ikpeazu in a 2–0 defeat by Peterborough United at the Abbey Stadium.
 At the age of 16, this made him the youngest ever player to take part in a competitive match for the "U's"; manager Shaun Derry said that it was a "fantastic" experience for the youngster.
 In September 2018, following the signing of a three-year professional contract, Worman joined St Neots Town on loan.

 On 18 January 2019, Worman joined Bishop's Stortford on a one-month loan deal.
 The deal was later extended first for a month, and later until the end of the season.

 On 21 November 2019, Worman signed for National League South club Chelmsford City on an initial one-month loan deal.

 He scored his first goal for Cambridge United on 10 November 2020 in an EFL Trophy group game against Peterborough United.

+On 3 August 2023, Worman signed for League of Ireland Premier Division side Cork City.

+On 9 January 2024, Worman signed for National League club Gateshead on a short-term contract until the end of the season with the option for a one-year extension.

+In June 2025, Worman joined fellow National League side Solihull Moors.